Jiufen vs Shifen: Which Taiwan Day Trip Should You Actually Do?

 Jiufen wins this category easily.
 Taro balls from Ah Gan Yi (60 TWD) are the signature, but the entire Old Street is lined with food stalls — herbal tea eggs, peanut ice cream rolls, fish ball soup, and multiple tea houses serving oolong with proper gongfu ceremony (250-400 TWD per person).

 Shifen's food options are limited and mostly tourist-oriented.
-There's a night market-style strip near the train tracks with standard Taiwanese snacks (grilled sausages, stinky tofu), but nothing that's specifically worth traveling for.
+A night market-style strip near the train tracks serves standard Taiwanese snacks (grilled sausages, stinky tofu), but nothing that's worth traveling for on its own.
 You eat in Shifen because you're hungry, not because the food is a destination.

 Activities

-Jiufen: Walking the Old Street, visiting tea houses, photographing the Shuqi Road Stairway, hiking to the Yin-Yang Sea viewpoint, exploring the Gold Ecological Park in Jinguashi (gold mine tunnels, 80 TWD entry).
-For tea and history lovers, there's enough content for two full days.
+Jiufen: Walking the Old Street, lingering in tea houses, photographing the Shuqi Road Stairway, hiking to the Yin-Yang Sea viewpoint, and exploring the Gold Ecological Park in Jinguashi (gold mine tunnels, 80 TWD entry).
+For tea and history lovers, there's enough here to fill two full days.

-Shifen: Releasing a sky lantern (150 TWD for a single-color, 200 TWD for four-color), visiting Shifen Waterfall (Taiwan's widest, free entry, 20-minute walk from the station), and walking along the train tracks through the town center.
-You can cover everything meaningful in 2-3 hours.
+Shifen: Releasing a sky lantern (150 TWD for a single-color, 200 TWD for four-color), visiting Shifen Waterfall (Taiwan's widest, free entry, 20-minute walk from the station), and walking the train tracks through the town center.
+Everything meaningful fits comfortably into 2-3 hours.

 Photography